Infineon/mtb-example-ce239718-safety-core-test/README.md

 In this test, a fixed pattern is used to fill a block of memory below the stack and periodic checks are performed to detect any corruption.
 It verifies the stored test pattern within a specific area of the stack, typically located at the end where the stack grows.

 By periodically checking for corruption, the test ensures the integrity of the stored pattern and confirms proper stack operation.
 This helps prevent potential stack overflow issues and ensures system stability.

+#### 11. FPU Registers test:
+The FPU registers test detects stuck-at faults in the FPU by using the checkerboard test.
+This test ensures that the bits in the registers are not stuck at value '0' or '1'.
+The registers are tested by performing a write/read/compare test sequence using a checkerboard pattern (0x5555 5555, then 0xaaaa aaaaa).
+These binary sequences are valid floating point values.
+The test returns an error code if the returned values do not match.

+#### 12. Program Flow test:
+A specific method is used to check program execution flow.
+For every critical execution code block, unique numbers are added to or subtracted from complementary counters before block execution and immediately after execution.
+These procedures allow you to see if the code block is correctly called from the main program flow and to check if the block is correctly executed.
+As long as there are always the same number of exit and entry points, the counter pair will always be complementary after each tested block.
+Any unexpected values should be treated as a program flow execution error.

+#### 13. IPC (Inter-Process Communication / Inter-Processor Communication) test:
+The IPC block is tested for multi core MCUs and is tested using the Cy_IPC_Pipe wrapper functions.
+An IPC callback function is registered first, so that callback gets called i.e. the test succeeds, when a message is sent to the pipe using IPC_Pipe_SendMessage.
+If the callback is not called after SendMessage, the test fails.

+#### 14. DMA / DW test:
+The DataWire blocks are tested using the following procedure:
+   1. A destination block of size 64 bytes is set to 0 with DW transfers using 16 x 32-bit transfers from a fixed address.
+   2. The destination block is verified to be all 0.
+   3. The same destination block is filled with 00 00 ff by using an 8-bit DMA from a fixed address with an increment of 3 and a length of 22 (64+(3-1))/3.
+   4. The destination block is verified to contain the correct pattern (shown below with lowest address first):
+         ```
+      ff0000ff0000ff0000ff0000ff0000ff0000ff0000ff0000…
+      ```

 ## Related resources